dariobauer/graph-onedrive/docs/DOCUMENTATION.md

 #### download_file

-Downloads a file to the current working directory asynchronously with multiple concurrent http requests file files larger than 1mb.
+Downloads a file to the current working directory asynchronously with multiple concurrent http requests for files larger than 1mb.
 Note folders cannot be downloaded, you need to implement a loop instead.

 ```python